truelecter/hive/cells/nixos/hosts/voron/NOTE.md

 There are some modifications to configs needed.
 For CM4 with Waveshare DSI crucial are:

-- add dtparam=ant2 (this may be done with overlays instead, may be)
+- DONE: add dtparam=ant2 (this may be done with overlays instead, may be)
 - add start_x=1
 - dt_blob.bin for DSI1